 Smart charging technology - how does it work?

 Smart Charging is an umbrella term that defines all intelligent functionalities in EVBox’s charging stations that optimize the charging infrastructure by creating and distributing the available power in an efficient and flexible manner.
-With Smart Charging, not only would you avoid unnecessary costs such as overcapacity fees, but you’ll also get the most out of your charging stations in case of limited power capacity, anytime, any place.
+With Smart Charging, not only would you avoid unnecessary costs such as overcapacity fees, but you’ll also get the most out of your charging stations in case of limited power capacity — wherever, whenever.

 Load Balancing is an indispensable Smart Charging feature for those that operate a charging station with dual sockets or multiple charging stations at a specific location.

-Your building (power source) has a maximum of 25A available.
-At your building’s parking lot, you own a BusinessLine Charging Station with dual sockets that have a maximum of 32A available.
-When the first car charges at your charging station, this is done at 25A, the maximum capacity that your building allows.
+Your building has 25A available.
+In your parking lot, you own a BusinessLine Charging Station with dual sockets that have a maximum of 32A available.
+When the first car charges at your charging station, this is done at 25A — the maximum capacity that your building allows.
 As soon as a second car starts charging, the charging capacity will be distributed proportionally over these two cars.
-Both cars will now charge at 12,5A.
+Both cars will now charge at 12.5A.

 Hub / Satellite